 You should be able to enjoy learning and be a great team player to bring the best results.
 One has to care about beautiful aesthetics, but the ultimate focus should be to care about users as usability is what matters the most, before anything else.

-Core skills in empathy, proper research methodology and structured user testing are fundamental skills that will need to be practiced over and over again until you will feel confident to sell your time as a UX designer.
+Core soft skill is empathy, whereas, proper research methodology and structured user testing are fundamental skills that will need to be practiced over and over again until you will feel confident to sell your time as a UX designer.

-Great ways to stay on top of design trends are to subscribe to UX blogs or join microcommunities on platforms around the internet.
+A great way to stay on top of design trends is to subscribe to UX blogs, follow relevant industry leaders on social media platforms.
+You can even join self-promotional website, Dribbble for creative designers to showcase their work and see other designers work.
 LinkedIn, Slack and Discord are modern ways to communicate with peers that share similar interests, minus the spam of large groups.

 Just like focusing on improving yourself as a designer, building a good network with other designers is necessary.
-The power of a personal network can never be under stated as the benefits are many.
-Attend related events in your area, get to know your co-workers and don't be afraid to approach design experts for advice.
+The power of a personal network can never be understated as the benefits are many.
+Start attending related events in your area, get to know your co-workers, and don't be afraid to approach design experts for advice.

 As mentioned in the previous point, online communities are also relevant.